 L-carnitine 250mg, lipoic acid 200mg, malic acid 1.2g, selenium 300mcg (as selenomethionine), magnesium 200mg (as citrate), 1g citrate (as magnesium), alpha keto glucarate 500mg, n-acetyl-cysteine 250mg, manganese 10mg (as gluconate), iron 10mg (as fumerate), fumerate 20mg, 50mg each of Vit B1, B2, B3,B5 and B6.
 This mitochondrial support powder is available online from our lab.
 To order you must register for an online consultation which is free or alternatively contact us.

-Other supplements we recommend are 150mg CoEnzyme Q10 daily, glutathione 200mg daily and Ribose 3g daily.
+Other supplements we recommend are 150mg CoEnzyme Q10 daily, 150mg NAD+, glutathione 200mg daily and Ribose 3g daily.
 These are all also available with a free online consultation.
-Finally Nicotinamide riboside, a precurser to NAD+ production, is also available which is essential for ATP production.